 The first task before you is to learn everything about the product you intend to market through your blogs.
 Talk to the product engineers to know its features and functions.
-Use cases, and the problems it aims to solve.
-This helps you in presenting the product in a better way and connect organically with the use cases and pain points in your writing.
+Use cases and the problems it aims to solve.
+This helps you present the product in a better way and connect organically with the use cases and pain points in your writing.

 2. Understand ICP (Ideal Customer Profile) & Buyer Persona

 In the case of B2B SaaS, ICP and Buyer Persona describe a series of information as stated below:

 So, an important homework before you write a SaaS blog is to understand the Ideal Customer Profile and buyer persona, and how you can target them into becoming potential clients or retain them through your blog post.

 3. Analyze the queries, pain points, and solutions the buyer persona is searching for

 Once you have created the ICP and buyer persona, you can now analyze its queries regarding your SaaS product, its pain points that you aim to solve with your product, and how your product can be a solution to those problems.

 Once you get this clear, you will know how to connect with your audience and educate them about your product and how it can simplify their problems.